 Smith’s going to produce the flick with Overbrook Entertainment based off a script by Caleeb Pinkett and Dan Knauf.
 If you figured out that Caleeb is Jada Pinkett-Smith’s younger brother and that it might have helped this deal along, you too can be a Hollywood insider.
 No studio or director has been picked yet for the film, but Overbrook is currently coming off the success of The Karate Kid (starring Smith’s son) which has grossed over $200 million worldwide to date.

 We would love to hear your commnts on this, so go for it and comment away.

-Mint condition, double-sided, US advance, rolled.
+Mint condition, double-sided, international advance version, rolled.
 This is an original movie poster and not a reprint.
-Original 1 Sheet that has printing on both the front and the back of the poster (printing on back ...
+Original 1 Sheet that has printing on both the front and the back of the poster...